UA-Libraries-Research-Data-Services/retrosynthesis/X_Flyer/retrosynthesis_workshops_flyer.rst

 - Enhance your chemical synthesis literature searching skills
 - Learn how to use the cheminformatics toolkit, RDKit, for working with digital molecules and reactions
-- Work through several open source retrosynthesis workflows, including software and methods published by scientists at **MIT, AstraZeneca, and Eli Lilly**
+- Explore various open source retrosynthesis workflows, featuring software and methods published by researchers at **AstraZeneca**, **MIT**, and **Eli Lilly**.
+These workflows have been adapted from the original reported methods for our workshops.

 .. note::